MerrillPE/ufind/README.md

 4. If there are no merge conflicts, run `git push origin main`
 5. `git checkout {name}` before making any additional changes

+To make sure any changes to main are implemented in your branch, run:
+1. `git checkout {name}`
+2. `git rebase main`

 ## Development Environment